calvinaco/keplr-web-wallet/README.md

 # Keplr Web Wallet (Unofficial)

-A web wallet that allows sending any tokens from supported chain using Keplr wallet.
+A web wallet that allows sending any tokens from supported chains using Keplr wallet.

 ## WARNING